 Declaring a Minor in Global Studies

-Students with a major in the University College who want to declare or add a minor should come to the University College Office (101 D.D.
-Dougherty) or to the Interdisciplinary Degree Programs Office (LLA 113) to pick up the appropriate for to have the minor added to their academic program.
+Students with a major in University College who want to declare or add a minor should come to the University College Office (101 D.D.
+Dougherty) or to the Interdisciplinary Degree Programs Office (LLA 113) to pick up the appropriate form to have the minor added to their academic program.

 Students who minor in Global Studies also must choose a Focus Area; therefore, students must make an appointment to discuss the minor with the Global Studies director.